air-box/airbox-georgiatech-poc/README.md

-# AirBox - Goergia Tech - Proof of Concept Repository
+# AirBox - Goergia Tech - Proof of Concept

 It includes software, code, steps and evaluations of AirBox solution at Georgia Tech using the incubator environment.